jschwarze/doctoolchain-wrapper/README.md

 #### Diagram inside

-Place the content direct into the asciidoc file, e.g.:
+Place the content directly into the asciidoc file, e.g.:

 ```asciidoc
 [[main-classes]]